How to Use Running for Weight Loss

 "My body just can't lose weight."
 That's the first thing I heard when I picked up the phone.
 Sounding frustrated and hopeless on the other end of the line, my client Sarah continued.
 "If you knew how hard I've been working, you'd understand.
 You'd know I wasn't making excuses."

 Once Sarah understood why her approach to cardio was holding her back, we adjusted her plan and the pounds starting coming off again (seven pounds in one month, to be exact.)
-So to make sure your cardio training isn't the reason your jeans don't fit better (despite spending plenty of time in the gym), here are five common mistakes, plus simple solutions to get back on track.
+So to make sure your cardio training isn't the reason you're not losing weight, here are five common mistakes, plus simple solutions to get back on track.
 (Here, more on running for weight loss, and other cardio myths that could be holding you back.)

 Running for Weight Loss Mistake No. 1: Your Workout Is Always the Same

 Your body is an amazing machine.
 It's designed for efficiency, meaning if you do the same thing over and over again, the process becomes easier.
 This applies to your running workouts too.
-Not only will they start to feel more effortless (even if you're still sweating and pumping your legs), but your metabolism literally learns and reacts so that fewer calories are burned with the same exercise output.
+Not only will they start to feel more effortless (even if you're still sweating and pumping your legs), but your metabolism learns and reacts so that fewer calories are burned with the same exercise output.

 This is where traditional "steady state" running falls short on a long-term weight-loss plan.
-Research conducted at the University of Tampa found that doing steady state cardio—such as running on the treadmill for 45 minutes at a consistent pace that's not near maximal effort (think sprinting)—helps out with weight loss… but only initially.
+Research conducted at the University of Tampa found that doing steady state cardio-such as running on the treadmill for 45 minutes at a consistent pace that's not near maximal effort (think sprinting)-helps with weight loss…but only initially.
 Subjects lost a few pounds during the first week and then kaput!
 Nothing more.
 The reason?
 Within one week, their metabolism had adjusted and now didn't need to work as hard to burn off the fat.